Skip to Content

 Halloween at Disney World’s Magic Kingdom theme park is always a special experience, so why not make the most of it?

-First, if you don’t have an annual pass, don’t waste a ticket on visiting other parks before the party.
+If you don’t have an annual pass, don’t waste a ticket on visiting other parks before the party.

 Instead, schedule a rest day!
 That way you’ll be well-rested and have plenty of energy for the night’s festivities.